 Why LinkedIn is a tremendous source of prospects for marketers

 LinkedIn has over 600 million users worldwide who represent a wide range of industries.
 The platform’s robust targeting and search features will help you connect with the right professionals and enterprises.
-It also offers background intel on large and small organizations for subscribers and free users.
+It also offers background intel on large and small organisations for subscribers and free users.

 The platform’s algorithm is marketer-friendly and gives exceptional reach for local content.
 However, there are a few reasons why it’s difficult to market yourself and your business on LinkedIn: